-The studio is run by the Executive Committee.
+The studio is maintained and operated by the RTCA Executive Committee.
 It is intended for news conferences.
-The idea behind the invite procedure is to guarantee interest in the topic, and not have a Senator walk in to the studio to no waiting press.
+The idea behind the invite procedure is to guarantee interest in the topic and not have a Senator walk into the studio to no waiting press.

 Can a Senator book a press conference at the Senate Swamp?

 Yes.
-But only if the Senator will be participating in the event, and the event is not a “rally”.
-The Senator’s staff needs to advise us of the date, time and subject matter.
+But only if the Senator participates in the event and the event is not a “rally.”
+The Senator’s staff needs to advise us of the date, time, and subject matter.
 Non-Members may participate in the event.
 If the event is canceled, we request notification as early as possible.

 Can a Senator have an exclusive interview in the Senate Studio?

 Yes.
-Usually the network conducting the interview books this, but yes, it happens all the time.
-There IS a possibility of an exclusive interview being bumped for a news conference, as news conferences generally take precedence over other uses of the studio.
-We also have our “small studio”, which is an alternative location for exclusive interviews with Senators.
+Usually, the network conducting the interview books this, but yes, it happens all the time.
+There IS a possibility of an exclusive interview being bumped for a news conference, as news conferences generally take precedence over other studio uses.

 Yes.
 We can provide on-site assistance if cameras and reporters are expected to attend or offer advice for smaller events.
 We also can help coordinate with the Capitol Police.